-Details of the process are explained in this extremely helpful blog written by our customer.
-It is highly cost prohibitive and a ton of red tape to import a newer vehicle, but any vehicle 25 years or older is exempt from state transportation laws so you can drive your newly imported air-cooled 911, mini truck or Skyline from Florida to Alaska on any roads you choose!!!!
+Details of the process are explained in this extremely helpful Import Blog written by our customer.
+It is extremely difficult, highly cost prohibitive and a ton of red tape to import a newer vehicle, but any import of a vehicle 25 years or older is exempt from federal transportation laws so you can drive your newly imported air-cooled 911, mini truck or Skyline from Florida to Alaska on any roads you choose!!!!

 Duty based on vehicle cost:

 • Passenger Vehicles and most Mini trucks* – 2.5%

 • Trucks – 25%

 DIY Informal entry does not require a broker.
 Only 3 customs forms are necessary: Entry Summary 7501, EPA Form 3520-1 and the DOT HS-7 Form.
 Total customs clearance cost is Duty + .3464% + .125% ＝ Less the $80

 * When doing a DIY informal import 9 times out of 10 the customs agent will not consider a mini truck an actual truck and levy a 2.5% duty.
 In some cases a customs agent can levy a 25% duty on a mini truck.
 If you decide to use a customs brokerage to clear customs a 25% duty will be levied.